 The Film Prize Jury

-Experts from the international film and festival industry form the independent jury of the Film Prize for International Cooperation Germany/Arab World.
-Each January, the nominated teams present their project to the Film Prize Jury during the Jury Pitch at the Berlin Representative Office of the Robert Bosch Stiftung.
-Shortly after, the Film Prize Jury will announce the three Film Prize winners at the award ceremony held in the frame of Berlinale Talents.
-In the process of production the Film Prize Jury can act as consultant.
+Experts from the international film and festival industry formed the independent jury of the Film Prize for International Cooperation Germany/Arab World.
+The nominated teams presented their project to the Film Prize Jury during the Jury Pitch.
+The three Film Prize winners were announced at the award ceremony held in the frame of Berlinale Talents.

 Master's degree in German Philology, Comparative Literature and Journalism.
-From 1992 – 2000 commissioning editor with ZDF/Das kleine Fernsehspiel, responsible especially for ARTE, the German-French binational channel.
-Responsible for theme nights (3-4 hours of programming on aparticular theme), the ARTE late night documentary slot "La Lucarne" and the selection of films for Arte’s short film magazine “Short Circuit”.
+From 1992 – 2000 commissioning editor with ZDF/Das kleine Fernsehspiel, working particularly for ARTE, the German-French binational channel.
+Responsible for theme nights (3-4 hours of programming on a particular theme), the ARTE late night documentary slot "La Lucarne" and the selection of films for Arte’s short film magazine “Short Circuit”.
 From 2000 – 2004 also directing documentary courses at the Television Business School in Luebeck.
-Since May 2000 commissioning editor in the TV-Drama and Documentary department of ZDF/Arte, especially in charge of creative documentaries, feature films (international co-productions), fictional series and still for creative documentaries for “La Lucarne”.
+Since 2000 Doris is commissioning editor in the TV-Drama - now Fiction/ARTE - department of ZDF, in charge of feature films (international co-productions), fictional series and still for creative documentaries for “La Lucarne”.

 Elke Kaschl Mohni

-Cairo-based filmmaker, Marianne Khoury gravitated towards cinema after graduating with an Economics degree from Cairo and Oxford, Marianne gravitated towards the cinema world soon after graduating.
-For more than three decades, Marianne has been a close collaborator of iconic filmmaker Youssef Chahine.
+A Cairo-based filmmaker, Marianne Khoury gravitated towards cinema after graduating with an Economics degree from Cairo and Oxford.
+For more than three decades, Marianne has closely collaborated with iconic filmmaker Youssef Chahine.
 She produces and directs films that engage the audience on an intimate level, tackling themes of identity, memory and marginalization.
-She produced and co-produced around 30 feature films that won several awards in regional and international festivals.
-Marianne often acts as a conduit between artists and the cinema industry .
-She was instrumental in introducing the first edition of the Panorama of the European Film in Cairo in 2004 and ZAWYA, the first Art House Cinema in Egypt , in 2014 .
-She founded The Dahshur Workshops for the mentoring and development of films made by emerging talent.
+She produced and co-produced around 30 feature films and documentaries that won awards in regional and international festivals.
+Acting as a conduit between artists and the cinema industry, Marianne was instrumental in introducing the first edition of the Panorama of the European Film in Cairo in 2004.
+Her latest initiative, The Dahshur Workshops, is dedicated to the mentoring and development of films made by emerging Egyptian and Arab talent.
 Marianne served as a jury member in major festivals and a consultant to prominent cultural institutions.